Transparent dark purple Travel Guide by Insurte logo

 With that being said, it's always a good idea to double-check with the visa center, consulate, or embassy where you're submitting your application, as some countries may have specific rules, especially as more and more Airbnb restrictions have come into play in recent years.

-• Make sure you share complete Information: Whether you’re submitting a hotel booking, Airbnb reservation, invitation letter, etc., make sure all details are accurate, that they match your travel dates, and adhere to the qualifications provided to you by the visa center (or consulate).
+• Make sure you're providing all of the necessary details.
+Whether you’re submitting a hotel booking, Airbnb reservation, invitation letter, etc., make sure all details are accurate, that they match your travel dates, and adhere to the qualifications provided to you by the visa center (or consulate).

-• Double-check the consulate’s specific requirements: Some Schengen countries may have different rules regarding proof of accommodation, so it’s always best to check with the consulate of the country you’re applying to.
+• Double-check the consulate’s specific requirements: Some Schengen countries may have different rules regarding proof of accommodation, especially when staying with friends or family, so it’s always best to check the official checklist you received from the visa application center/consulate.

-• Secure refundable bookings: Just in case your visa is denied, consider making refundable or cancellable accommodation bookings.
+• Consider booking accommodations that have refund policies.
+While it isn't fun to think about, just in case your visa is denied, consider making refundable or cancellable bookings.

 FAQs: Schengen accommodations